spikeassociates/coreBOSKafka/readme.md

 # coreBosKafka
-coreBosKafka is the Java library which help for Data sync in more efficient way between coreBos Applications using [Apache Kafaka](https://kafka.apache.org/). so it acts as Apache Kafka Connector for [coreBos Appications](https://github.com/tsolucio/corebos)
+coreBosKafka is the Java library that helps for Data sync in a more efficient way between coreBos Applications using [Apache Kafaka](https://kafka.apache.org/). so it acts as Apache Kafka Connector for [coreBos Appications](https://github.com/tsolucio/corebos)

 ### Requirements to use the Library
 * Make sure you have Java Runtime Environment(JRE) Installed in your System
 * Installed, Configured and Running Apache Kafka [Apache Kafka Quick Start](https://kafka.apache.org/quickstart)
-* Installed, Configured and Running CoreBos Applications that needs to share Data.
+* Installed, Configured and Running CoreBos Applications that need to share Data.

 ### Download